skilesare/ICRC/ICRCs/ICRC-59/readme.md

 ##### Return Structure

 The response is a tuple with the following elements:
-- **token_id**: The unique identifier of the queried NFT.
+- **token_id** - nat: The unique identifier of the queried NFT.
-- **MetadataMap**: A map of metadata attributes following the ICRC-7 `Value` type definitions, presenting the static metadata properties of the NFT.
+- **MetadataMap** - vec (text, Value): A map of metadata attributes following the ICRC-7 `Value` type definitions, presenting the static metadata properties of the NFT.
-- **Hash**: A Blob representing the cryptographic hash of the NFT's static metadata.
+- **Hash** - blob : A Blob representing the cryptographic hash of the NFT's static metadata.
 This hash facilitates the verification of the metadata's authenticity and immutability.

 #### Special Considerations for Staged Items